Medically & Legally Reviewed for 2026 | Includes latest demographics and family law insights.

 Gay Male Couples

 An article from Metroweekly explains that gay male couples divorce at lower rates than lesbian couples.
-Some researchers speculate that differing emotional expectations and communication styles may contribute to this disparity.
+Researchers attribute this to differing emotional expectations, higher average household incomes (the male wage premium), and often less immediate pressure to transition into parenthood.

 Heterosexual Couples